iechor/docs/content/desktop/use-desktop/container.md

 - Delete
 - Open the application in VS code
 - Open the port exposed by the container in a browser
-- Copy docker run.
+- Copy iechor run.
 This lets you share container run details or modify certain parameters.

 ## Resource usage